PaysafeCard: Additional services

+PaysafeCash

-Barcode (e-Cash) payment solution Paysafecash was launched in 2018 by paysafecard.
-It is based on a barcode generated in the online checkout of an app, account, wallet or webshop when Paysafecash has been chosen as the post payment or deposit option.
+Barcode (e-Cash) payment solution PaysafeCash was launched in 2018 by Paysafe.
+It is based on a barcode generated in the online checkout of an app, account, wallet or webshop when PaysafeCash has been chosen as the post payment or deposit option.
 The generated barcode can be sent to a mobile phone via a text message or an e-mail, uploaded to a mobile wallet, or printed out.
-The customer shows the barcode at the nearest Paysafecash payment store, where it is scanned and the amount due can be paid with cash.
-Payment stores are to be found via a location finder within the Paysafecash app or on the Paysafecash webpage.
+The user shows the barcode at the nearest PaysafeCash payment store, where it is scanned and the amount due can be paid with cash.
+Payment stores are to be found via a location finder within the PaysafeCash app or on the PaysafeCash webpage.

-Paysafecash was created for cash-reliant consumers who do not possess a credit or debit card, or do not want to disclose their financial data when making online purchases or paying bills.
+PaysafeCash was created for cash-reliant users who do not possess a credit or debit card, or do not want to disclose their financial data when making online purchases or paying bills.
 It allows the use of traditional cash for digital payments in multiple industries such as financial services, rent payments, government and utility bills, e-commerce, and others.
-Retail and neobanks can offer new services to their customers, as Paysafecash integration in their banking app provides an option for cash deposits to digital bank accounts at a brick-and-mortar store.
+Retail and neobanks can offer new services to their customers, a PaysafeCash integration in their banking app provides an option for cash deposits to digital bank accounts at a brick-and-mortar store.

 Geographical extension

-As of 2022, Paysafecash is available in about 30 countries in Europe and North America.
+As of 2022, PaysafeCash is available in about 30 countries in Europe and North America.

 Acceptance

-Paysafecash is accepted in more than 200,000 brick-and-mortar Paysafecash partner stores globally.
+PaysafeCash is accepted in more than 200,000 brick-and-mortar PaysafeCash partner stores globally.

-Functionality

-Users select Paysafecash in the online checkout page as their desired payment or deposit method, load the generated barcode into their wallet, send it to their mobile phone or print it out.

-They can then find the nearest Paysafecash payment store using the online search function.
-Once the barcode is scanned by the cashier at the payment store, the open amount can be paid.

 Recent developments

-In March 2021, Paysafe expanded its partnership with North American online rent payment platform RentMoola to allow tenants to use Paysafecash as a payment form.

-Paysafe announced in May 2021 a deal with Repay Holdings Corporation to enable Repay merchants and lenders to accept cash payments at Paysafe's about 70,000 partner locations in the US through Paysafecash.

-In June 2021, the company announced two partnerships to expand Paysafecash's global presence: one with cloud-based payment platform IntelliPay in the US, and one with financial intermediary company SweePay to allow Swiss residents to use Paysafecash as a payment option.